 College is stressful and expensive.
 Don’t let food be another financial worry.
 The Supplemental Nutrition Assistance Program or “SNAP” (formerly called Food Stamps) helps many low income people buy food.
-As a low income college student, you may be eligible.
+More low income college students also qualify.

 - You work for pay for 20 hours or more per week,

-- You care for a child under the age of 12 or you get TAFDC,
+- You care for a child under the age of 12 (further rules apply) or you get TAFDC,

-- You attend a Mass. community college and are enrolled in a credit degree or certificate program that increase the chances of your getting a job,
+- You attend a Mass. community college and are enrolled in a credit degree or certificate program that the college determines will increase your employability,

 - You are age 50 or older, or you are under age 18, or

 - You have a temporary or permanent physical and/or mental impairment.

 What proofs do I need to show if I get work study or if I attend a career-based community college program?

 To prove you receive work study, give DTA a copy of your financial aid statement or any other proof of federal or state funded work study.
 You qualify as a work study recipient whether you attend a public or a private college.

 To prove you are enrolled in a career or technical education program at a community college, DTA has a one-page form that you can bring to the college to get signed.
 Or, you can submit a letter from the college that states you are enrolled and that your degree or certificate program will lead to employment.
 Submit proof of your enrollment too.